Australian lime

 Australian limes are species of the plant genus Citrus that are native to Australia and Papua New Guinea.

 These species were formerly included in the genera Microcitrus and Eremocitrus.
-They have been used as a food source by indigenous Australians as well as early settlers and are used in modern Australian cuisine, including marmalade and sauces.
+They have been used as a food source by indigenous Australians and Indigenous New Guineans as well as early settlers and are used in modern Australian cuisine, including marmalade and sauces.